-The activity related to the Company's performance-based stock awards for the year ended December 31, 2013 is as follows:
+The activity related to the Company's performance-based stock awards for the year ended December 31, 2014 is as follows:

-Shares Weighted Average Grant Date Fair Value Unvested balance at January 1, 2013 421,348 \$ 1.78 Granted 1,984,500 \$ 2.72 Vested (1,205,858) \$ 2.61 Forfeited (140,449) \$ 1.78 Unvested balance at December 31, 2013 1,059,541 \$ 2.60
+Shares Gı Veighted Average rant Date air Value Unvested balance at January 1, 2014 211,906 \$ 12.98 Granted \$ Vested (136,526) \$ 12.63 Forfeited (41,145) \$ 13.60 Unvested balance at December 31, 2014 34,235 \$ 13.60

 On February 14, 2013, the Compensation Committee took certain actions regarding performance-based stock awards that had been awarded in previous years but for which the grant date criteria had not been met as of December 31, 2012.
 These actions included determining that a certain number of these performance-based shares would vest as of February 15, 2013 (the "Vested Performance Shares") and subjecting the remaining performance-based shares (the "Future Performance Shares") to further performance and service conditions.
-Accordingly, as of February 15, 2013 the grant date criteria were met for both the Vested Performance Shares and the Future Performance Shares and they are reported as "Granted" in the table above.
-The performance conditions for the Future Performance Shares related to either a portion of or the full 2013 year and the service conditions were implemented through vesting schedules individually assigned to each Future Performance Share award that provide for service-based vesting through 2015.
 On July 26, 2013, the Compensation Committee determined that the performance conditions related to the Future Performance Shares had been satisfied based on the Company's performance for the six months ended June 28, 2013 and, accordingly, all of the Future Performance Shares will vest contingent upon continued employment with the Company on the vesting dates.
-The Company had previously estimated that the conditions related to the Future Performance Shares would be satisfied by June 28, 2013 and had recorded expense in the first and second quarters of 2013 based on that estimate.
 The Company is recording the unamortized expense related to the Future Performance Shares based on the vesting dates of the respective awards.
+The unvested Future Performance Shares will vest fully in 2015.